rugbyprof/Mwsu-Mobile-Gaming/Lectures/004-Managing-States.md

 ### Organization

-Issues:
+**Issues**:

+Some issues with our current configuration

-- We need to start playing as soon as the game loads.
+- Game play starts playing as soon as the game loads.
 - Each time the game restarts all assets are re-loaded.
 - We don’t have any menu to display the game’s name, controls, or score.

+We can alleviate these problems by organizing our game into **states**.

 ### What is a State

+>In **computer science** and **automata theory**, the **state** of a digital logic circuit or computer program is a technical term for all the stored information, at a given instant in time, to which the circuit or program has access.

+For our needs, a state will be a logical "section" or logical "block" that is somewhat independant of the other sections sharing only a necessary set of variables.

+So a **state** is:
-- A part of the game
+- A section of the game
 - A scene

-Scenes only share:
+And **states** share:
 - preloaded assets
 - global variables